PaulleDemon/AWS-deployment/deploying_django.md

 > Note: Don't click on edit database under Database section, as we will be creating database from RDS console.
 If you are ever required to modify database settings you will find it difficult to modify.
 So don't create the data base when creating the environment.

+> Note: for productions, I suggest you add your database to `.gitignore` and not upload it EB environment.

 8. Now if you are happy with the settings you can click in create environment at the bottom of the page.